MTA, NJ Transit, other mass transit agencies respond over mask mandate ruling

 NJ Transit also announced that masks will continue to be required onboard all vehicles.

-However, Amtrak announced that passengers and employees will no longer be required to wear masks while on board trains or in stations.
+However, Amtrak announced that passengers and employees will no longer be required to mask while on board trains or in stations.
 They say "Masks are welcome and remain an important preventive measure against COVID-19."

 Here's the latest list of transportation agencies in the Tri-State and where they stand in regards to Monday's ruling: